abauer151/PasswordStrengthChecker/README.md

 **Limitations:** This tool is designed only to check that passwords follow general password making principles such as containing a mix of letters, digits, and special characters.
 It does not ensure that the password is entirely secure against motivated malicious parties.

-**Responsible Use:** Do not use this tool to ensure that a password is 100% secure.
-Secure passwords do not contain any identifying information and are not shared across websites, both of which this tool is not capable of checking, among other things.
-Accept the limitations of this tool and use it responsibly.
+**Responsible Use:** Just because this tool says your password is strong, it does not necessarily mean it is secure.
+Some guidelines for making a secure password: do not use any personally identifying information, passwords should not be easily guessable, do not store passwords in someplace accesible to others, and change passwords often.
+The afformentioned guidelines are all things that this password checker does not have the capacity to check for.
+Accept the limitations of this tool (stated above) and use it responsibly.